MaTriXy/Timeline-sample-app/README.md

 5. Push to the branch: `git push origin T-<issue#>/branch_name`.
 6. Open a pull request in this repository, explaining your changes and their purpose.

-Please adhere to the refer the architecture, code style and naming convention of the existing componnets while contributing.
+Please adhere to the architecture, code style and naming convention of the existing componnets while contributing.

 ## License
 The Timeline project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for more details.